Convertible securities are a type of investment set up to later convert into a different type of investment.

 The most commonly used convertible debt vehicle for early-stage startup investing is a convertible note.

-Convertible notes are a type of convertible debt instrument commonly used to fund early early and seed stage startups.
+Convertible notes are a type of convertible debt instrument commonly used to fund early and seed stage startups.

 Startups often choose to raise funding via convertible notes if they are not ready to establish valuation, or expect valuation to change dramatically in the next round, but need or want an influx of cash before the next priced round.